Snorkeling equipment: fins

 The blade is the mechanical element that restores the force stored by the fin and transforms it into a propulsive wave.

 The blade must be elastic, flexible and rigid at the same time.
 Like a leaf spring.
 If it's too elastic or too flexible, it won't be very effective.
-If it's too rigid, it will cramp more easily and won't allow satisfactory finning.
+If it's too rigid, it will cramp more easily and won't allow for satisfactory finning.

 The presence of spars on the side of the fin channels the flow of water and prevents propulsive energy from being dispersed.